Long Story Short: Omitted Variable Bias in Causal Machine Learning: Warm-Up: Omitted Variable Bias in Partially Linear Models

 Consider the partially linear regression model of the form

 Here $Y$ denotes a real-valued outcome, $D$ a real-valued treatment, $X$ an observed {vector} of covariates, and $A$ an \emph{unobserved} vector of covariates.
 We refer to $W: = (D,X,A)$ as the ``long'' list of regressors, and to equation (\ref{eq:PLM1}) as the ``long'' regression.
-For now, we assume the error term $\epsilon$ obeys $\Ep[\epsilon |D, X,A] =0$ and thus $\Ep[Y|D, X, A] = \theta D + f(X, A)$.\footnote{We can also consider, more generally, the case where the error term $\epsilon$ is centered and simply obeys $\Ep[ \epsilon (D- \Ep[D\mid X,A])]=0$.
-In this case, we lose the interpretation of $\theta D + f(X, A)$ as the CEF of the outcome, and it can be interpreted as the projection of the CEF on the space of functions that are partially linear in $D$.}
+For exposition purposes, we assume the error term $\epsilon$ obeys $\Ep[\epsilon |D, X,A] =0$ and thus $\Ep[Y|D, X, A] = \theta D + f(X, A)$, though we note this assumption is not necessary.\footnote{We can also consider the case where $\theta D + f(X, A)$ is the projection of the CEF on the space of functions that are partially linear in $D$.}